raj2729/Finance-Buddy-Web-Frontend/README.md

   ```

-- The Backend Server is running on port `8080`
+- The Frontend Server is running on port `3000`

 ### Usage